The Promise of Advanced Illness Management to Improve Care at the End of Life

 All Americans deserve compassionate care that honors their wishes as they become terminally ill.
 While hospice use has grown to meet their needs in recent years, Medicare limits hospice benefits to patients with a life expectancy of less than six months.
 But many patients need help earlier as they confront new symptoms as well as difficult life decisions, including whether and when to discontinue curative treatment — a requirement for the use of Medicare hospice benefits.

 Advanced illness management programs seek to fill this gap by helping these patients manage their disease, clarify their goals, and work through delicate issues that primary care doctors and specialists may not have the time or expertise to handle.
-These programs share features of palliative care programs such as advance care planning and relief of pain and symptoms.
-They also go one step further by seeking to identify and engage patients early in their disease progression and helping them navigate the transition from curative to palliative care.
+These community-based models of care delivery for people with serious illness seek to identify and engage patients early in their disease progression, offer them advance care planning, coordinate care across all settings, and provide a customized mix of curative and comfort care that evolves as illness advances so that patients can achieve the best possible quality of life.

 In essence, these programs act as guides to patients and their family caregivers as they decide how they would like to live out their lives with dignity and grace — something that the current system often doesn’t offer.
 In addition to improving patients’ quality of life, the programs have demonstrated cost savings by helping patients avoid complications and unnecessary acute care.
 The potential impact of these programs has attracted the interest of officials at the Center for Medicare and Medicaid Innovation, who are working to develop a broader demonstration of the model.
 (A collection of short case studies on these programs is also available.)